miya-masa/chef-repo/chef-repo/cookbooks/rvm/README.md

 this cookbook.
 All the methods listed below assume a tagged version release is the target, but omit the tags to get the head of development.
 A valid Chef repository structure like the [Opscode repo][chef_repo] is also assumed.

-### <a name="installation-berkshelf"></a> Using Berkshelf

-[Berkshelf][berkshelf] is a way to manage a cookbook or an application's cookbook dependencies.
-Include the cookbook in your Berksfile, and then run `berks install`.
-To install using Berkshelf:

-    gem install berkshelf
-    cd chef-repo
-    berks init
-    echo "cookbook 'rvm', github: 'fnichol/chef-rvm'" >> Berksfile berks install

 ### <a name="installation-librarian"></a> Using Librarian-Chef